Syllabus

 Electronic Device Policy

-Electronic devices such as cellphones, laptops, PDA's, etc. should be switched off during the class period.
-An electronic device that is active during a quiz or exam invalidates your performance on that exam and is sufficient grounds for a zero to be assigned.
+Electronic devices such as cellphones, smartphones, etc. should be switched off or in airplane mode during the class period.
+You may use laptops or tablets or other electronic devices to take notes.
+Any electronic device that is active during a quiz or exam invalidates your performance on that exam and is sufficient grounds for a zero to be assigned.

 Attendance Policy